Getting Started with your CIMA Journey

 Step 1: Register as a CIMA student

 The first step on your CIMA journey is to visit the CIMA website and register as a student.
-This process takes just a few minutes.
-It’s worth also taking a moment to review all entry route options.
-Depending on your existing qualifications, you may have the option of several entry routes.
+This process only takes a few minutes.
+It’s worth taking a moment to review all entry routes as you may have some options depending on your previous qualifications.

-If you do not qualify for any other entry routes, or are uncertain, choose Standard Entry.
-Don’t worry if you’re just choosing this because you’re unsure which other routes you qualify for, as you will have the option to apply for exemptions later.
+If you don’t qualify for any other entry routes or uncertain on which option to take, choose Standard Entry.
+Don’t worry too much at this stage as you will have the option to apply for exemptions later!

 Step 2: Pay your registration fee

 There is a fee associated with registering as a CIMA student.
-If you are becoming a CIMA student via the Standard Entry route, this fee is GBP £77.
-Other entry routes, including the Master’s Gateway and Professional Gateway, have other fees which may be higher.
+If you are becoming a CIMA student via the Standard Entry route, this fee is £77.
+However, fees vary depending on the route taken.

-There is a yearly subscription fee for remaining a member of CIMA.
-While you are studying towards CIMA qualification this subscription fee is GBP £120.
-Once you have passed all of your exams, this fee is GBP £275.
-Your first year’s subscription fee is included in the price of registration.
+There’s an annual fee of £120 for membership of CIMA during your studies.
+Once you have passed all of your exams, this fee rises to £275.
+By the way, good news – your first year’s subscription fee is included in the price of registration!

 Step 3: Apply for exemptions

-To apply for an exemption, you must search CIMA’s exemptions database for match qualifications.
-Once you have found matching qualifications, you will need to provide documents as evidence.
-These documents should details of the subjects studied, and marks achieved.
-These documents should be sent to the CIMA exemptions email address at email@example.com and the email should include your contact ID.
+To apply for an exemption, you must search CIMA’s exemptions database for your qualifications.
+You will need to provide documents as evidence including details of subjects studied and marks achieved.
+These documents should be sent to the CIMA exemptions email address at firstname.lastname@example.org and the email should include your contact ID.

-CIMA will confirm receipt of your documents within 72 hours, but it may take up to 20 working days to confirm which exemptions you are eligible for.
+CIMA will confirm receipt of your documents within 72 hours, but it may take up to 20 working days to confirm your exemptions.
 Once you receive your exemptions, you may choose to accept or decline them.
-You cannot accept an exemption once you have declined it.
 You must then pay any additional fees.

 Depending on your institution and qualification, it is possible that your exemption is not in the database.
-If so, you may still be eligible for exemptions, and can find out more about applying for them on this page of CIMA’s website.
+If so, you may still be eligible for exemptions and can find out more on this page of CIMA’s website.

-Once you have finished revising all of your study materials and passed all of your mock exams, it’s time to sit the real thing.
-CIMA exams are normally taken in person at a Pearson Vue testing centre, or remotely via Pearson Vue’s online proctoring system.
+CIMA exams can be taken at a Pearson Vue testing centre or remotely via Pearson Vue’s online proctoring system.

 To book an exam, you will first need to log in to My CIMA, and then settle any outstanding debts on your account such as membership subscription fees.
 Once you have done this, you will need to use the ‘Schedule My Exam’ button under the ‘Studying’ tab at the top of the page.
 You will then be transferred to the Pearson Vue website, where you can begin the booking progress.